hbina/hbina.github.io/content/post/programming_with_context.md

 ## We Begin with Dynamic Types

-Dynamic languages will "allow" us to write anything we like.
+Dynamic languages will "allow" us to make our computers do "anything we like".
 I say in quotes because this is actually not true.
-The reason is that we most definitely do no want to write "anything we like".
+The reason is that we most definitely do not want our computers to do "anything we like".
-As I have said before, it is very hard for us human to keep a consistent flow of thought.
+It is very hard for us human to keep a consistent flow of thought.
+So if a machine is willing to do anything I tell it to, well, most of time, its going to be doing the wrong thing.
+It's very hard for us human to be precise with our desires and even worse to communicate it.
+We make a lot of assumptions that things work the way we think it does, not the way it actually does work.

 My gripe with untyped languge is that it allows you to do even the stupidest mistake.
+It causes the set of possible programs (mostly wrong programs) to be extremely large.
 For example, consider the following JavaScript code,

 ```javascript